Performance cost: std::allocator vs std::pmr::polymorphic_allocator

 Cons: No individual deallocation, manual lifecycle

-Standard Containers of C++, But Why Embedded Developers Are Skeptical of STL
+STL are the standard Containers of C++, But Why Embedded Developers Are Skeptical of it ?

 The C++ Standard Library provides powerful containers like vector, map, unordered_map, etc. Yet embedded developers often avoid them: